siddhantladdha/analog_daddy/.github/copilot_instructions.md

 - All custom CSS (e.g., Dracula theme) should be placed in `analog_daddy/dashboard/assets/` and use CSS variables for easy theming.
 - Segment code into logical modules/files for maintainability.
 - All new dashboard features should be added incrementally, with each step tested and committed separately.
+- Do not use inline style properties for theming (e.g., color, background, font) in Dash layout files.
+All theming and color should be handled in CSS in the assets directory.
+Use inline styles only for layout/spacing or dynamic runtime changes.

 ## Testing